digitallyinduced/ihp/Guide/database.markdown

 ### `IN` Clause Queries with Multiple Parameters

 At times, you may need to utilize the IN clause in SQL queries with multiple parameters.
 This approach differs from searching for records that match a single parameter, such as an ID.
-Instead, you might search for records that meet a combination of two parameters, like project_id and user_id.
+Instead, you might search for records that meet a combination of two parameters, like `project_id` and `user_id`.

 Consider a Project record, which includes a project type enum and the number of participants: